PRIMARY OBJECTIVE

 deficiency) or other diseases that put them at risk of methemoglobinemia.
 All

-blood sample or by co-oximetry.
+or by cooximetry.

-- Prior history of serotonin syndrome
+- Patient has a history of serotonin syndrome.

 - Participants with active interstitial lung disease (ILD) or pneumonitis or with recent